arfc/rollo/docs/source/usersguide/run_rollo.rst

      - name of input file
      - yes
    * - -c
-     - name of checkpoint file
+     - name of checkpoint restart file
      - no
    * - -v
      - turns on verbose output (only include the flag)